qoomon/actions--context/README.md

 This action provides an enhanced job context for GitHub Actions.
 > [!Note]
-> If you're missing a context value just [open an issue](https://github.com/qoomon/actions--context/issues)
+> If you're missing a context value feel free to [open an issue](https://github.com/qoomon/actions--context/issues)

 ### Usage
 > [!Important]